mozilla/glean/docs/dev/cut-a-new-release.md

     ```
 5. Wait for CI to finish on that branch and ensure it's green: <https://circleci.com/gh/mozilla/glean/tree/release-v25.0.0>
 6. Apply additional commits for bug fixes to this branch.
     * Adding large new features here is strictly prohibited.
-They need to go to the `master` branch and wait for the next relase.
+They need to go to the `master` branch and wait for the next release.

 ### Finish a release branch